Which phrase “only Son” or “only begotten Son” is used in the original Apostles Creed?

 Scitis quoniam cum vobis pronuntiarem Symbolum sic dixi, et sic credere debetis: quia credimus in Deum Patrem omnipotentem, et in Jesum Christum Filium ejus unicum.
 Augustine of Hippo, On the Creed, Caput II Latin text

-If you compare Augustine to the Latin Vulgate, the word “unicus” and “unigenitis” was used to translate the Greek word "μονογενής (monogenes)."
+If you compare Augustine to the Latin Vulgate, the words “unicus” and “unigenitis” were used to translate the Greek word "μονογενής (monogenes)."
 Looking at the usage of the phrase "only begotten from the Father" in John 1:14 where the apostle wrote,

 In the beginning was the Word, and the Word was with God, and the Word was God.